jbilcke-hf/clapper/README.md

 There are various platforms to do this, I propose to try Boss as it has low fees: [boss.dev](https://www.boss.dev/doc/#create-bounties)

 Please use good judgment if you take on a bounty.
-Post a message in the GitHub issuek, communicate on our Discord that you are going to take it etc.
+Post a message in the GitHub thread, communicate on [Discord](https://discord.com/invite/AEruz9B92B) that you are going to take it to avoid double efforts etc.

 ## For developers